Multi-Award Winning | Proud winners of Best Specialist & Best Seniors Travel Insurance – WeMoney Awards 2025

 What’s not covered?

-Claims below the value of the excess:
+Claims below the excess amount:

-Known events or circumstances:
+Pre-existing events or circumstances:

 Choosing not to travel: